£17.00

 More than a quarter of the accidents reported each year by NASC members to enforcing authorities are associated with manual handling – the transporting or supporting of loads by hand, or by bodily force.
 A well-established document that proved to still be robust and valid.
-Hence date changes only in the 2015 update.

 The NASC are committed to involving everyone in health and safety matters whether on construction sites or in the office.
 To effect a change we must consider our workforce and consult with all those involved in a project, listening to and where necessary acting upon the views of the workforce.
 8 pages